 - Furniture: spindle-back wooden headboard with turned posts

-- Lighting: antique brass table lamp with scalloped fabric shade and fringe trim
+- Lighting: vintage bridge arm floor lamp with pleated fabric shade

 18. Calico and Cotton Layers